 Water sports at Oxwich Bay

-Oxwich Bay is a great venue for water sports.
+Oxwich Bay is brilliant for water sports.
 There is a wide variety of water activities, but paddle boarding and kayaking seem to be the most popular choices.
 However, there are plenty of options for adrenaline junkies, including jet skiing and inflatable rides.
 It’s easy to hire equipment from the Beach Hut by the car park.

 You can also book a boat ride to the beautiful Worm’s Head with Gower Coast Adventures.